Teitsu/Hello-World/README.md

 # Hello-World
-I'm learning, this is my first repository
+I'm learning, this is the first  Github repository created